-Glass is recycled with Momentum Recycling in Salt Lake City.
+All glass is recycled with Momentum Recycling in Salt Lake City.

+Only accepted during the summer months.
 There is a barrel for fats and oils located behind the brown glass bin.
 Cooking oils only.
 No motor oil!

 Used to power biodiesel vehicles.

-Collected just inside the office door.
+Collected just outside the office door.

 Our Mixed Metal bin is for ferrous metals such as iron, steel, and tin.
 Large, non-working appliances such as washers and dryers, water heaters, and microwaves may be recycled in this bin due to the large content of metal.
-Non-ferrous metals, such as copper and brass, are collected separately.
+Non-ferrous metals, such as copper and brass, are sometimes collected separately.
 Please see an employee.

-• White or light-colored office paper is collected in the bin labeled “White Paper”.
+White or light-colored office paper is collected in the bin labeled “White Paper”.
 This paper may be shredded.
 White paper is recycled into more white paper.

 Helpful Hint: If it doesn’t rip, it’s not paper!
 Please do not to put things that are coated in plastic into the paper bins, even if they look like paper (i.e. pet food bags).
 Try the rip test is you’re not sure.